Reed Johnson: Los Angeles Dodgers

 On February 1, 2010, Johnson signed a one-year deal with the Los Angeles Dodgers to replace Juan Pierre as the team's fourth outfielder.
 He appeared in 102 games with a .262 batting average during the season.

 Johnson appears in the opening introduction sequence of The Tonight Show with Jay Leno as a Dodger player.
 As the announcer introduces The Tonight Show, game footage of Johnson hitting a ball and running to first base is seen in the opening sequence; the exact game is not known.
 The shot of Johnson does not last more than two and a half seconds.

-Second stint with the Cubs
+Chicago Cubs (second stint)

-On January 12, 2011, Johnson signed a minor league deal to return to the Cubs with an invitation to Spring Training.
+On January 12, 2011, Johnson signed a minor league contract to return to the Cubs organization that included an invitation to spring training.

 On April 20, Johnson hit a walk-off homer into the left-field seats off Luke Gregerson to defeat the San Diego Padres 2-1 in the first game of a doubleheader.
 In 2011, he batted .309 in 246 at-bats.
 Through 2011, he had the second-best career fielding percentage (.991) among all active major league left fielders, behind Ryan Braun.

 On December 21, 2011, Johnson re-signed with the Cubs on a one-year deal.